IMAGE Revision Rhinoplasty

 HOW WE PERFORM AFRICAN AMERICAN RHINOPLASTY

 The reason you should consider us for your African American Rhinoplasty is simple: we are highly trained and have years of experience in this specialty.
 You may have already come across our African American textbook page or one of our many blog posts regarding how we perform African American rhinoplasty or how we can make your nostrils smaller while keeping a natural look.
-However, what is most dear to us are the thank you letters we get from satisfied patients, such as the one below:
+However, what is most dear to us are the thank you letters we get from satisfied patients, such as he one below:

 “While in the process of conducting research for qualified plastic surgeons to perform rhinoplasty on my African-American nose, I was exposed to numerous horror stories involving bad surgical outcomes of patients like me that received the same procedure.
 As a result, I was somewhat apprehensive about moving forward with the surgery until I went to Profiles Beverly Hills and met Drs.
 Litner and Solieman who assured me they would be able to perform the surgery I wanted without giving me a “cookie cutter” nose that didn’t fit my face or racial identity.
 Rather, I would receive an aesthetically pleasing custom nose while maintaining complete functionality, which is what I desired.